ayushjaiswal22/Synapse/README.md

 ```

 This will populate the `data` folder with `faster_imagenet_models`.
 See `data/README.md` for details.
-These models were trained on MS COCO trainval.
+These models were trained on the ImageNet ILSVRC-2012 train dataset.

 ### Demo

 *After successfully completing [basic installation](#installation)*, you'll be ready to run the demo.

-The demo performs detection using a VGG16 network trained for detection on MSCOCO 2014 with the two classes person and car.
+The demo performs detection using a VGG_CNN_M_1024 network trained for detection on MS COCO 2014 with the two classes person and car.

 To run the demo you need our caffemodel and the MS COCO dataset:
 ```Shell